dedale-fet/dedale_d51/README.md

 To install TIPS, clone and follow instructions from https://gitlab.in2p3.fr/in2p3_euclid/tips

 ### <a name="isap"></a> ISAP
 ISAP (Interactive Sparse Astronomical Data Analysis Packages) is a collection of packages in IDL and C++ related to sparsity and its application in astronomical data analysis.
-You will only need it if you intend to use Darth Fader [add details here] to estimate spectroscopic redshifts or denoise galaxy spectra.
+You will only need it if you intend to estimate spectroscopic redshifts or denoise galaxy spectra.
 Instructions for downloading and installing ISAP can be found on its [main webpage](http://www.cosmostat.org/software/isap).

 _You will also need an IDL installation and license for this functionality to work.
-[IDL](http://www.idl-envi.com) is a numerical analysis software analogous to Matlab and ~~is~~ (was?) very widely used in astrophysics._
+[IDL](http://www.idl-envi.com) is a numerical analysis software analogous to Matlab and is often used in astrophysics, especially in legacy code._

 ### <a name="pbscluster"></a> A PBS cluster